Rockford, Illinois: 20th century

 While growth at the eastern end of Rockford undersaw favorable conditions for growth, established neighborhoods began to suffer irrevocable decline.
 In the 1970s, efforts commenced to revitalize downtown Rockford, once the primary shopping district.
 In a highly criticized decision, the city reconfigured several blocks of downtown into a pedestrian mall, closing off the Main Street/West State Street intersection to traffic.
 In 1975, what the local press characterized as one of the most well-known and haunting crimes took place when newspaper delivery boy Joey Didier was kidnapped and murdered by Robert Lower.
 In the late 1970s, Symbol, a 47-foot tall Alexander Liberman abstract sculpture was placed in the center of the pedestrian mall.
 In 1980, then Congressman John B. Anderson, representing the 16th Congressional District in Illinois which includes Rockford, ran for President of the United States.
-To further attract commercial growth, the MetroCentre 10,000-seat multi-purpose arena, was opened in 1981.
+Further attracting commercial growth, the MetroCentre 10,000-seat multi-purpose arena, was opened in 1981.

-Rockford would be hit hard by the early 1980s recession, becoming one of the highest-unemployed cities in the United States.
+Rockford was hit hard by the early 1980s recession and became one of the highest-unemployed cities in the United States.
 In 1981, rail service to the city ended as Amtrak ended the Dubuque-to-Chicago Black Hawk route.
 After struggling to compete with more modern facilities, the Coronado Theatre showed its last movie in 1984, shifting solely to stage performances.
 To expand passenger service, the Greater Rockford Airport rebuilt its passenger terminal in 1987, although the access of Rockford to the Northwest Tollway (to the much larger O'Hare Airport) became a popular alternative.

 In a decision that continues to affect Rockford to the present day, in 1989, Rockford Public School District 205 closed several schools across the city in a cost-cutting decision.
 In the aftermath of the decision, the school district was found guilty in federal court of discrimination against minority students.
 From 1993 to 2001, the school district was under federal oversight to desegregate its schools, costing over $250 million.

-Twenty-first century

-With its economy predominately based on manufacturing, the city has been affected by the deindustrialization of the Rust Belt.
-There has been an emphasis on services, especially medicine and education.